AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 ![recommended attributes](../assets/ui/activate-destinations/mandatory-deduplication.png)

+### Mandatory attributes {#mandatory-attributes}

-Additionally, you can mark different attributes as mandatory.
-Marking an attribute as mandatory makes it so the exported segment must contain that attribute.
+You can mark attributes as mandatory to ensure that [!DNL Platform] exports only the profiles that include the specific attribute.
 As a result, it can be used as an additional form of filtering.
 Marking an attribute as mandatory is **not** required.

+Not selecting a mandatory attribute exports all qualified profiles regardless of their attributes.

 It is recommended that one of the attributes is a [unique identifier](../../destinations/catalog/email-marketing/overview.md#identity) from your schema.
 For more information about mandatory attributes, see the identity section in the [Email marketing destinations](../../destinations/catalog/email-marketing/overview.md#identity) documentation.

-You can also use attributes as **[!UICONTROL Deduplication keys]**.
-This option reduces the possibility of having multiple records of the same profile in one export file.
+### Deduplication keys {#deduplication-keys}

 >[!IMPORTANT]
 >
->Deduplication keys are currently in beta, and are only available to a select number of customers.
+>The option to use deduplication keys is currently in beta, and is only available to a select number of customers.

+You can mark attributes or namespaces as **[!UICONTROL Deduplication keys]**.
+This option reduces the possibility of having multiple records of the same profile in one export file.

 You can select one deduplication key from a single identity namespace, or a combination of up to two profile attributes from an [!DNL XDM] profile.
 You cannot use a combination of namespaces and profile attributes as deduplication keys.

-Adobe recommends selecting an identity such as a [!DNL CRM ID] or email address as a deduplication key, to ensure all profile records are uniquely identified.
+Adobe recommends selecting an identity namespace such as a [!DNL CRM ID] or email address as a deduplication key, to ensure all profile records are uniquely identified.

 >[!NOTE]
 >